andrewmcgivery/angular-soap/README.md

 }])
 ```

-$soap has one method, get, which accepts the following paramaters:
+$soap has one method, post, which accepts the following paramaters:

 | Parameter |Description | Example |
 | ------------ | ------------  | ------------  |